element-hq/element-web/docs/skinning thoughts.md

 -----------------

 Immediate plan for Status:
- * Implement it as a theme for the riot skin
+ * Implement it as a theme for the Element skin
  * Ideally move skins to a sensible level (possibly even including src?)